strapi/strapi-docs/files/services.md

 Simply create a JavaScript file containing a function or an object into your `./api/<apiName>/services` directory.

-For example, you could have an `Email service` like that:
+For example, you could have an `Email service` like this:
 ```js
 var nodemailer = require('nodemailer');